 Why a missionary-focused retreat center?

-The key word at EdenRidge is rest.
-For some, rest may mean relaxing at EdenRidge in one of our beautifully furnished and decorated guest cabins, enjoying the calm and serene surroundings.
-For others, it will be enjoying time as a family at some of the great parks and attractions in the area or the many amenities in nearby Fairfield Glade.
-After a stay at EdenRidge, our prayer is that missionaries will be well-rested, renewed, and ready to continue their travels in the United States or to return to their field of service.
+The keyword at EdenRidge is rest.
+For some, rest may mean relaxing in one of our well-appointed guest cabins, while enjoying the beauty of God's creation.
+For others, it might be enjoying time as a family at some of the great parks and attractions in the area or the many amenities in nearby Fairfield Glade.
+After a stay at EdenRidge, our prayer is that missionaries will be well-rested, renewed, and ready to move forward in the place God has called them.

-In 2005, Mission to Missionaries purchased 130 acres of beautiful land on the Cumberland Plateau in Tennessee.
-The EdenRidge property is located near the town of Crossville and the Fairfield Glade Resort Community.
-The locale is within a day’s drive of two-thirds of the United States’ population.
+In 2005, Mission to Missionaries purchased 130 acres of beautiful wooded land on the Cumberland Plateau in Tennessee.
+The EdenRidge property is located near the town of Crossville and Fairfield Glade Resort (www.FairfieldGladeResort.com).
+The area is within a day’s drive of two-thirds of the United States’ population.

 The property features beautiful views and bluffs, along with woods and wildlife.
-EdenRidge is completely remote, yet easily accessible and located just ten minutes from Interstate 40.
-Most of the land surrounding EdenRidge was purchased in 2007 by the state’s Park and Recreation Department to develop the 300 mile Cumberland Trail.
+EdenRidge is completely remote, yet easily accessible and within just minutes of Interstate 40.
+Most of the land surrounding EdenRidge was purchased in 2007 by the state’s Park and Recreation Department to develop the 313 mile Cumberland Trail.
 The trail area near EdenRidge is now completed and is a popular amenity for our guests.

-Guest accommodations currently include two one-bedroom cabins, two two-bedroom cabins, and one three-bedroom cabin.
-Combined, these cabins can sleep 18 guests.
-To learn more about the cabins and their amenities, please click here.
+Guest accommodations currently include two one-bedroom cabins, two two-bedroom cabins, a studio, and one three-bedroom cabin.
+Combined, these cabins can sleep 20 guests.
+In 2021, construction was completed on the Welcome Center and World Missions Park.

 A Bold Vision for the Future